-As for results in 2018; at the classes most recent national champoinship, with 100 boats, Hyde Sails were used on the winning boat and 17 out of the top 20!
+As for results in 2018; at the classes national championship, with 100 boats, Hyde Sails were used on the winning boat and 17 out of the top 20!

 With other Hyde sails users winning the following events.

-Hyde sails maintain it's values and do not have or make 'special' sails for specific sailors so one can trust the perfromace of their sails out the box, which ofcourse come measured from our state of the art IHC loft.
-With sails avaliable within 3 weeks from order - why not choose Hyde Sails!
+Hyde sails maintain it's values and do not have or make 'special' sails for specific sailors so one can trust the performance of their sails out the box, which of course come measured from our state of the art IHC (in house certified) loft.

-WE WILL NOT BE BEATEN ON QUALITY, PRICE OR PERFORMANCE.
+WE WILL NOT BE BEATEN ON QUALITY OR PERFORMANCE.

 BARBER HAULER POSITION: